The below steps will help you to reset one of the Administrator's password to "admin".

 2. From the output of the first query, identify the right user and use the login_id for that user in the below query(where it is highlighted) to reset his password.

-Instead of admin at the end of this query you have to enter the name of the person for whom you would like to reset the password. [ Screenshot ]
+Instead of Login _ID at the end of this query you have to enter the Login_id (output of the1st query) of the person for whom you would like to reset the password.